bihealth/sodar-core-legacy/docs/source/app_projectroles_usage.rst

 In SODAR based sites, data is split into **categories** and **projects**.
 Categories may be freely nested and are used as containers of projects.
-They may contain a description and readme, but project apps and user roles beyond owner are disabled for categories.
+They may contain a description and readme, but project apps apart from Timeline are disabled for categories.
 Projects can not be nested within each other.

 Creating a Top Level Category
 -----------------------------